boldport/boldport-club-community/README.md

 ## A Jekyll Prototype

-There are many ways to do this, including simply taking advantage of commercial platforms like a Facebook Group, of just mining hashtags.
+There are many ways to do this, including simply taking advantage of commercial platforms like a Facebook Group, or just mining hashtags.
 However I suspect that is antithetical to the views of many in the Boldport realm, and a central community site will complement other social forums, even if just as a source of link-bait.

 So a fairly random decision: could we use a Jekyll-based site hosted on GitHub for such a thing?